Model Context Protocol (MCP) Server

 Getting Started with the Local MCP Server

 The Local MCP Server is a Python package that you install and run on your own machine or infrastructure.
-Choose this option if your organization requires that no outbound connection be made to a Files.com-hosted server, or if you need to run the server inside a private network.
+Use this option when your organization requires that no outbound connection be made to a Files.com-hosted server, or when you need to run the server inside a private network.

 Install the Local MCP Server from our GitHub repository or by using the pip Python package manager.
 Then configure your AI client to use it.